neverping/prometheus-and-grafana-sample/ACKNOWLEDGES.md

 When building everything altogether, it took a very long time, almost three weeks.
 Most of the problem was figuring out how to configure Prometheus properly and understand its unique SQL format, the PromQL.
 Then I found out the 'play.grafana.org' playground and things became easier to me.
 Scraping data out of the nginx took me another time, so I have to switch to Apache where it was working properly.
 By this time, I took almost three weeks, so I have to make it even easily than I thought.

-In conclusion, I was able to finish both approaches, surely some of them needs to be improved.
-On the other hand, both of them are mutable, stable and usable.
+In conclusion, I was able to finish it, surely it needs improvements.
+On the other hand, this solution for now is mutable, stable and usable.